Hurworth Grange Community Centre

-Built in 1875, Hurworth Grange Community Centre in the village of Hurworth-on-Tees, Durham, England, has had a long and varied history, from private residence of a wealthy Quaker banking family to its modern-day use as a well-loved community centre.
+Hurworth Grange Community Centre is a building in the village of Hurworth-on-Tees, Durham, England.
+Built in 1875, it has had a long and varied history, from private residence of a wealthy Quaker banking family to its modern-day use as a community centre.

-In 2003, a chilling story emerged that the once family Anne and Arthur were found brutally murdered inside the upper floor of the Grange.
-It is believed foul play was to blame as there were stab wounds to their necks and weirdly, to both of their eyes.
-The killer, who got the infamous name Eye Ripper, has never been caught and perhaps roams the streets of Hurworth to this day...

 History

 Hurworth Grange was constructed in Hurworth-on-Tees by Alfred Waterhouse, commissioned by Alfred Backhouse as a wedding gift for his nephew, James Edward Backhouse.
 The building is a large brick Victorian mansion that at one time boasted of a lovely rock garden created by the famous Backhouse nursery of Yorkshire.

 Over the years the house changed hands, being used as a residence by the Rogerson family and then later the Spielman family.
 During World War II Jewish refugees were housed at Hurworth Grange and a military installation was set up in its grounds.
 In 1956 Brothers Hospitallers of St. John of God purchased Hurworth Grange to use as a Juniorate School.
 In 1967 the Juniorate School was closed and Hurworth Grange was purchased by the local Parish Council for use as a community centre.